pts/encrypt-script-bash/README.txt

   or more bytes in the decrypted stream may get ruined.) --backend=gpg does provide integrity protection.

+Why is both encryption and decryption slow with --backend=gpg and newer GPG (e.g. gpg-2.2.2): key derivation is slow.
+To make it faster and less secure (i.e. more vulnerable to dictionary attacks), specify encrypt_script.bash --s2k-count=... with a small number: the smaller the faster.

 Encrypted scripts are not binary-safe.
 They are safe if the script to be encrypted doesn't contain the 0 byte (ASCII NUL).
 Bash ignores this byte in some context such as here-documents (<<'END').
 Zsh doesn't ignore it.